isomerpages/moe-ast-elis/_professional-learning/Learning Opportunities/Professional Learning Programme (PLP@SCHOOL).md

 <thead>
   <tr>
     <td style="text-align:center;" class="tg-k35i">3</td>
     <td style="text-align:center;" class="tg-03jt">Guidance in the growth of teacher leadership.
-You will learn to lead and guide your colleagues in planning and enacting classroom inquiry into the impact of their application of learning on student learning outcomes.
+You will learn to lead and guide your colleagues in planning and inquiring into the impact of their application of learning on student learning outcomes.
         </td>
   </tr>
 </thead>